biomedbigdata/website/content/authors/evelyn_scheibling/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- BSc and MSc Students
+- Alumni

 weight: 48
 ---

-I'm a Master student in Bioinformatics at the Technical University of Munich and the Ludwig-Maximilian University.
-In October 2019, I joined the Chair of Experimental Bioinformatics in Weihenstephan to work on my bachelor thesis on the indentification of miRNA binding site enriched transcripts in The Cancer Genome Atlas.
-From October 2020, I work as a student assistant for the group.
+Evelyn Scheibling joined the group in 2019 to work on her bachelor thesis on the indentification of miRNA binding site enriched transcripts in The Cancer Genome Atlas.
+From October 2020-2021, she worked as a student assistant for the group.